dominodatalab/Domino_Base_Images/Domino_Analytics_Distribution/2019_q4_py3.6_r3.6_legacy/README.md

 # Domino Analytics Distribution 2019 Q4 Legacy

 This is the same as the 2019_q4_py3.6_r3.6 with the exception of the CUDA configuration.
+It includes the nvidia drivers in the docker image as is required for Domino version 3.x.

 This is intended to be used only with Domino < v4.

 ## Repo